-The policy does not allow the use of all tobacco products at all times indoors and on outdoor property owned or occupied by Benton County, including parks, natural areas and the Fairgrounds.
+The policy prohibits the use of tobacco and cannabis products indoors and on outdoor property owned or occupied by Benton County, including parks, natural areas, fairgrounds, and the courthouse.
 This also includes doorways, front porches or outdoor foyers, and parking lots.
-In addition to cigarettes and cigars, the policy prohibits use of electronic cigarettes and smokeless tobacco products including: dip, chew, snuff, and snus.
+In addition to cigarettes and cigars, the policy prohibits use of electronic cigarettes, vapes, synthetic nicotine, cannabis, and smokeless tobacco products including dip, chew, snuff, and snus.